boolfalse/laravel-reverb-react-chat/README.md

 Reverb is a first-party WebSocket server for Laravel applications, bringing real-time communication between client and server.

-In this article you will learn how to build real-time chat application using Laravel Reverb.
+In this [freeCodeCamp article](https://www.freecodecamp.org/news/laravel-reverb-realtime-chat-app/) you will learn how to build real-time chat application using Laravel Reverb.
 With that you can easily implement WebSocket communications between your backend and frontend.
 As a frontend technology, you  can use anything you want, but in this case we'll use React.js with the Vite.js build tool.

 <img src="https://i.imgur.com/kIRE69i.gif" style="width: 100%;">